Below mentioned 5 Medicinal Herbs are recommended for Patients of Cancer to enable a complete and successful remission -

 WHAT RESEARCH SAYS -

-"Researchers have discovered the extracts found in Fagonia cretica have not only halted the spread of Breast Cancer Cells but also caused a limiting action on them thereby enabling the healing of Breast Cancer among the Folk women of asian countries"
+"Researchers have discovered the extracts found in Fagonia cretica have not only halted the spread of Cancer Cells but also caused a limiting action on them thereby enabling the remission of Cancer among the Folk women of asian countries"

 Following genotoxic stress, an intact DNA damage response (DDR) is necessary to eliminate lethal and tumorigenic mutations.
 The DDR is a network of molecular signalling events that control and coordinate DNA repair, cell cycle arrest and apoptosis.
 An impairment in the DNA damage response represents a double-edged sword, where on one side loss of repair mechanisms can drive tumorigenesis and on the other, can affect sensitivity to genotoxic chemotherapy.